SkylinesModding/Docs/docs/source/resources/UI-Sprites-8.rst

 About this page
 ---------------
-This wiki page was created in game with the SpriteDumper mod.
+This wiki page was created in game with the `SpriteDumper mod <https://github.com/worstboy32/SpriteDumper>`__ .
 To modify the text in this document please create a PR on the mod on github.
 If there are sprites missing you can run the mod and create a PR on the docs repo with the new generated file.